mtho-ngoza/mzansigig/BRAND_GUIDELINES_QUICK_REF.md

 ## Social Media Handles

-All platforms: **@KasiGig**
+All platforms: **@MzansiGig**

 ### Bios (Adapt per platform)

 **Short (Twitter/Instagram):**
-"From kasi to career.
+"Mzansi's Gig Connection: Work Starts Here.
 Find work.
 Post gigs.
-Build your future. 🇿🇦 #FromKasiToCareer"
+Build your future. 🇿🇦 #MzansiGigs #WorkStartsHere"

 **Medium (Facebook/LinkedIn):**
-"KasiGig connects South Africa's informal sector workers with safe, accessible gig opportunities.
+"MzansiGig connects all South Africans with safe, accessible gig opportunities.
 From cleaning to tech work - if you've got the skills, we've got the gigs.
 Free for job seekers. 🇿🇦"

 **Long (Website/About sections):**
-"KasiGig is South Africa's first gig platform built specifically for informal sector workers and the unemployed.
+"MzansiGig is South Africa's gig platform built for all of Mzansi.
 We're bridging the gap between 11.2 million unemployed South Africans and the R750B informal economy through safe, barrier-free work opportunities.
-Whether you're looking for your next gig or need to hire trusted workers, KasiGig makes it simple, safe, and accessible to all."
+Whether you're looking for your next gig or need to hire trusted workers, MzansiGig makes it simple, safe, and accessible to all."

 ### Hashtags
 **Branded:**
-- #KasiGig
+- #MzansiGigs
-- #FromKasiToCareer
+- #WorkStartsHere
-- #KasiStrong
+- #MzansiGigStory

 **Industry:**
 - #GigWork